jayesh-wayesh/Javascript-Calculator/README.md

 # Calculator

-A work-in- progress simple javascrpt-Calculator to solve basic arithmetic operations.
+A work-in-progress simple javascrpt-Calculator to solve basic arithmetic operations.

 Seperate displays for calculation and result.